Frequently Asked Questions

 Where can I donate my handmade blanket(s)?

-We have the following three blanket drop-off locations as we know you may not be able to attend the monthly meetings but want to contribute your handmade items:
+We have the following four blanket drop-off locations as we know you may not be able to attend the monthly meetings but want to contribute your handmade items:

 - CLARK SENIOR CENTER 1210 Charles Street, La Plata, MD 20646.
 Drop off during the week or bring your blankets to a monthly meeting.